rust-lang/rust/text/0000-kinds-of-allocators.md

         self.repeat_packed(n).unwrap()
     }

-    /// Creates a kind describing the record for `self` followed by
+    /// Creates a layout describing the record for `self` followed by
     /// `next` with no additional padding between the two.
 Since no
     /// padding is inserted, the alignment of `next` is irrelevant,
-    /// and is not incoporated *at all* into the resulting kind.
+    /// and is not incoporated *at all* into the resulting layout.
     ///
-    /// Returns `(k, offset)`, where `k` is kind of the concatenated
+    /// Returns `(k, offset)`, where `k` is layout of the concatenated
     /// record and `offset` is the relative location, in bytes, of the
     /// start of the `next` embedded witnin the concatenated record
     /// (assuming that the record itself starts at offset 0).